What Is a Great Circle Route? Why Flight Paths Look Curved

 So what is a great circle?

 A great circle is any circle you get by slicing a sphere straight through its centre.
 The equator is one.
-The shortest distance between any two points on a globe always lies along the great circle that joins them.
+Every line of longitude paired with its opposite is another.
+The key property, the one that matters for flying, is that the shortest distance between any two points on a globe always lies along the great circle that joins them.
 Stretch a piece of string tight between two cities on a real globe and it traces a great circle.
 That taut string is the path a long-haul flight wants to follow.

 Why the shortest path looks bent